chunk.apply.Rdchunk.apply processes input in chunks and applies FUN

 Additional parameters passed to FUN

-to apply.
-Each line is split at the first separator, and the value
+separator for the key over which to apply.
+Each line is split at the

-is treated as the key over which to apply the function.
+first separator, and the preceding value is treated as the key over

 Function to call to merge results from all

 chunks.
-Common values are list
+Common values are list to get lapply-like

-for table-like output or c
+behavior, rbind for table-like output or c for a long

 vector.